fuzzypawzz/remove-ugly-teachers/README.md

 ## Getting Started

-The extensions will soon be available in the Chrome, Firefox and Opera web stores.
+The extension is available on the Chrome web store.
+It's not yet published on the Firefox and Opera web store.
 Until then, you can use the extension by downloading the code from here.

 ### Installation

 ## How to install the extension in Chrome:

-1. Click on download to download the zip file.
-2. Unzip the file after download.
-3. Open Chrome and type this in the search bar: chrome://extensions/
-4. In the top right corner enable "Developer mode/Udviklertilstand".
-5. In the top left corner, select "Load unpacked".
-6. Select the unzipped folder you downloaded before.
+1. Download the web extension from Chrome web store.
+Search for 'Remove ugly teachers'.

 ## How to install the extension in Firefox:

-You can only install the extension temporarily in Firefox.
-It will disappear after Firefox is restarted.
-Therefore, please refer to the Firefox web store to download the extension.
+Not yet supported.

 ## How to install the extension in Opera: